bastien8060/Codelysis/README.md

 ## Usage

 You can now run `$ python3 ./main.py` to start the program and everything should work.
 If any problems, please open a GitHub issue.

+Codelysis uses Google's Search API, which isn't totally free.
+To use this project, you will need to add an API key in the file `apiconfigs.py` to use this without limit.
+By kindness, I added two API keys (125 requests/month in total) from scaleserp.com which provides a similar service as google's api.

+Refer to this [wiki](https://github.com/bastien8060/Codelysis/wiki/Create-a-Google-Search-Api-key) to create a free Google Api Key.